-Today we will cover the pros and cons of using a will and a trust.
-There are many types of wills/trusts out there, so we will only discuss these two vehicles from a high-level view.
-Please get in touch with us directly or speak to your estate planning attorney if you would like to explore these options in more detail.
-If you do not have an existing attorney relationship, we have trusted referrals that would be more than happy to answer any questions you may have.
+If you would like to explore these options in more detail, please contact us directly or speak to your estate planning attorney.
+If you do not have an existing attorney relationship, we have referrals that would be more than happy to answer any questions you may have.

 Speak With a Trusted Advisor